 Why You’ll Love This Recipe

-• Ready in 30 minutes: Perfect for busy weeknights, prep time is 10 minutes, idle time is 20 minutes.
+• Ready in 30 minutes: This ground turkey and broccoli recipe is perfect for busy weeknights – prep time is 10 minutes, idle time is 20 minutes.

-• Healthy and flavorful: Low fat ground turkey, nutrient filled broccoli, fresh herbs and carbs make for a satisfying weeknight dinner!
+• Healthy and flavorful: Low fat ground turkey, nutrient filled broccoli, fresh herbs and carbs is a nutritious powerhouse.
+The flavors of meat, pasta, parsley and garlic are unbelievable together!

-Ground turkey, broccoli, parmesan, tomatoes, broth, onion, olive oil, garlic, salt, pepper, red pepper flakes, parsley and small pasta shells.
+Ground turkey, broccoli, parmesan cheese, tomatoes, broth, onion, olive oil, garlic, salt, pepper, red pepper flakes, parsley and small pasta shells.

 • Ground turkey: I used 1 pound of ground turkey.
 Equivalent substitute is ground chicken, but ground beef will work if that is all you have on hand.

-• Short pasta like shells, penne, elbow macaroni or bow ties.
+• Pasta: Short pasta like shells, penne, elbow macaroni or bow ties.
 I use whole wheat or whole grain pasta.
-Gluten free pasta like brown rice or chickpea are healthy and full of fiber too.
+Broken into pieces spaghetti, fettuccine or any long pasta is just as fine.
+Break in half or more to prevent lumps.
+Gluten-free pasta like brown rice or chickpea pasta are healthy and packed with protein and fiber too.

 • Broccoli: Fresh broccoli florets or frozen.
-Frozen is pre-cooked, so it might need less cook time.
+Frozen broccoli might need less cook time.

-• Garlic: Grated garlic is more flavorful rather than minced.
+• Garlic: Freshly grated garlic cloves are more flavorful rather than minced.
+Don’t use garlic from a jar or garlic powder.

 • Broth: Any low sodium broth like chicken broth, vegetable broth or beef broth will work.
-Bouillon cubes diluted in water work as well.
+Don’t substitute with water.

-• Parmesan cheese: Freshly grated Parmesan for best taste.
+• Parmesan cheese: Use freshly grated Parmesan for the best taste, not from a shaker.

 How to Make Ground Turkey and Broccoli Pasta